-In 2009-2011, DMCHWD supported two cohorts of the Diversity in MCH Training: A Peer Learning Collaborative.
-The Collaborative was an intensive collaborative peer learning process in which a small number of highly motivated grantees are provided a structured and safe environment to address challenges to racial and ethnic diversity within their training program through learning opportunities, technical assistance, and collaboration with peers.
-The Collaborative was sponsored by the Maternal and Child Health Bureau and facilitated by the MCH Training and Research Resource Center in partnership with the National Center for Cultural Competence.
+The Diversity Peer Learning Collaborative is an intensive collaborative peer learning process in which a small number of highly motivated grantees are provided a structured and safe environment to address challenges to racial and ethnic diversity, health equity, and cultural and linguistic competence within their training program through learning opportunities, technical assistance, and collaboration with peers.
+Each team develops an action plan of short, medium, and long-term action steps and should document process or policy changes that lead to the accomplishment of an action step.
+The Collaborative is sponsored by the Division of Maternal and Child Health Workforce Development and is facilitated by the MCH Workforce Performance Center at Altarum Institute in partnership with the National Center for Cultural Competence.

 The Division of MCH Workforce Development has launched the 2017 Diversity and Health Equity Peer Learning Collaborative for MCH Training Programs interested in:

 The collaborative, taking place January – June 2017, will facilitate sharing and use of information, and highlight successes, challenges, and solutions to more effectively address diversity and health equity within MCH Training programs.
 Each team has identified a project to address through the Learning Collaborative.
 The project should result in a policy or practice change through the use of a quality improvement cycle to address the change.
 The following teams were selected for participation in the collaborative: